edgelesssys/contrast/docs/docs/architecture/attestation/overview.md

 - **Launch Measurement**: A cryptographic digest of the guest memory at CVM startup
 - **Initdata Hash**: The initdata document is embedded by the host and verified by the `initdata-processor`
 - **Platform Info**: CPU type, TCB version, microcode versions
-- **REPORTDATA**: A hash of the CVM’s public key and a nonce, ensuring freshness and binding the attestation to a specific TLS session
+- **REPORTDATA**: A hash of the CVM's public key and a nonce, ensuring freshness and binding the attestation to a specific TLS session

 ### How verification works